ansys/pyansys-dev-guide/doc/source/how-to/grpc-api-packages.rst

 PyPI is the common package manager where API packages are released.

 Here is an example of a workflow pipeline for building and publishing the Python stub package.
-In this example, the :
+In this example, the ``ansys-api-geometry`` workflow is shown.
+However, this workflow can be easily copied and adapted.
+Only the ``PYTHON_PACKAGE_IMPORT`` environment variable would have to be changed:

 .. code-block:: yaml